-“I actually hadn’t decided that for sure.
+“I hadn’t decided that for sure.
 Until just now.”

 “What business could you possibly have here?”

-“Nothing that concerns you,” she said, though she knew that was a lie.
-It did concern her, and she hated that it did.
+“Nothing that concerns you,” she replied, though she knew that was a lie.
+Her business there did concern Raylene, and Charlene hated that it did.
 Raylene was not her favorite person, never had been.
-And Raylene despised her, she had no doubt of that.
+And Raylene despised her.

 “Certainly I’ll visit my parents while I’m here, but I won’t be leaving right afterward.
 I think I’ll hang around for a couple of days.
 Maybe attend the high school football game tonight.
 I see by the flyers on the windows that it’s a home game.
 And I’m suddenly ravenous.
 Could I please see a breakfast menu?
 A clean one, preferably.”

-Raylene slapped a menu down in front of her and stood with her hands on her wide hips, waiting for her to order, shifting her weight from one foot to the other as she did.
+Raylene slapped a menu down in front of her and stood with her hands on her hips, waiting for her to order, shifting her weight from one foot to the other as she did.
 Charlene already knew what she wanted, but she still took her time, pretending to study the menu.
-She wanted to make Raylene stand there waiting on her to make a decision, knowing the woman was probably dying to get back in the kitchen to call and warn her brother that she was in town.
+She chose to make the woman stand there waiting, knowing that she was probably dying to get back in the kitchen to call and warn her brother that she was in town.

-Once Raylene disappeared with her order of scrambled eggs and toast, the coffee pot, and the menu, Charlene opened her large handbag, pulled out her compact, and checked herself in the mirror.
+Once Raylene disappeared with her order of scrambled eggs and toast, Charlene opened her oversized handbag, pulled out her compact, and checked herself in the mirror.
 She pinched her cheeks to add color to them and dabbed red lip gloss from her bag to her colorless lips, blotting them with a tissue.
 She ran her fingers through her hair, frowning.
 It was a disaster, but nothing short of a shampoo, a blow-dryer, and a styling iron would improve it.

 “The whole town knows you fuck the quarterback, sweetheart.
 How about fucking a real man?
 I hear the quarterback’s pecker is as small as his brain.
 Bet you don’t even know it’s there.”

 She had never repeated the man’s vulgar words to anyone other than her boss.
 Especially not to the quarterback, who she loved with all her heart.
 He was the first and only one she had ever been intimate with at the time, and she couldn’t imagine anyone pleasing her more than he did.
-The idea of having anyone else touch her in the same manner disgusted her.
+The idea of having anyone else touch her disgusted her.